Who We Are

 She has held a variety of positions at the University of Pennsylvania: in the Master’s program in Organizational Dynamics where she taught change management and at the Wharton School Aresty Institute for Executive Education.
 She also taught at Temple University’s Executive MBA program where she created an Executive Health program called Bring Your Body to Work.

 She has designed and implemented large numbers of organizational interventions in such industries as healthcare, financial services and technology.
 Currently, Dr Post is a Research Advisor to the International WELL Building Institute (IWBI) as they build out the human factors elements of the WELL Health-Safety rating, a gold standard of measurement for Healthy Workplaces.
 She also served on their Covid-19 preparedness task force.

-Mr. Jacobs is responsible for ensuring that IHL's clients receive focused, actionable reports and implementation assistance tailored to their specific circumstances.
+Chris is responsible for ensuring that IHL's clients benefit from end-to-end project management resulting in high response rates and focused, actionable reports tailored to their specific circumstances.

 He brings more than 30 years management experience developing and scaling innovative technology services that address critical social and organizational issues.
 He has worked with Fortune 100 companies, international consortia, entrepreneurial ventures, regional and local non-profit organizations, and state and local government.

 Prior to IHL, he was CEO of a public policy technology company that was a multiple year “Best for the World” certified B Corp.
-Earlier Mr. Jacobs spent 15 years with Sperry Univac/Unisys working in Europe, Asia and the US rising to Vice President, Corporate Product Strategy and Integration.
+Earlier Chris spent 15 years with Sperry Univac/Unisys working in Europe, Asia, the US and Canada rising to Vice President, Corporate Product Strategy and Integration.

-Mr. Jacobs has a Bachelor of Business Administration, majoring in technology and the sociology of change, from the University of Wolverhampton (U.K.).
+Chris has a Bachelor of Business Administration, majoring in information technology and the sociology of change, from the University of Wolverhampton (U.K.).